moov-io/watchman/docs/intro.md

 Watchman downloads sanctions lists and scores customers and counterparties against them with an inspectable, multi-field matcher.
 It is the watchlist engine in a BSA/AML stack: onboarding, periodic refresh, and (where required) pre-transaction screening.

+A production query of OFAC SDN 48603 with a passport scores **1.0** at `minMatch=0.80`.
+The same name without an ID scores 0.767 and stays off the alert queue.
+Send the IDs and dates CDD already collects.

 [Using Watchman](/watchman/using-watchman/) · [For compliance and risk](/watchman/methodology/for-compliance/) · [Similarity methodology](/watchman/methodology/)

 ## What you get